MariyaSpasova-Git/story-spoiler-qa-project/manual/test-cases/test-cases-spoiler-management.md

 **Expected Result:**
 A Search field and Search button (represented by a magnifying glass) are visible on the Home Page.

+**Execution Result:** ✅ Passed

 ---

-## TC-SM-29 – Verify that "WRITE SPOILER" button redirects to the Create Spoiler page
+## TC-SM-29 – Verify that "WRITE SPOILER" button on the "There are no spoilers" message redirects to the Create Spoiler page
 **Jira Test Case:** [SSQ-155](https://storyspoilerqa.atlassian.net/browse/SSQ-155)
 **Use Case:** [UC-SM-9](../use-cases/use-cases-spoiler-management.md#uc-sm-9--search-for-spoilers) (Jira: [SSQ-137](https://storyspoilerqa.atlassian.net/browse/SSQ-137))